siddheshkadam/pepithon-WTC/README.md

 20. How to to send mail using gmail in Laravel?
 [WRITE YOUR NAME]

 21. How to send email in Java?
 Explain step by step setup and one example on how the email is sent?
-[WRITE YOUR NAME]
+[Rishabh]

 22. How to send email in C# via Gmail?
 You should use the C# default mail function?
 [WRITE YOUR NAME]